 We welcome referrals from patients as well as all healthcare providers.

-To refer a patient for a medication therapy assessment, the physician must complete our referral form and fax it to 709-777-7005.
-We cannot accept referrals by phone or email.
+To refer a patient or to self-refer for a medication therapy assessment, the referral form must be completed and faxed it to 709-864-6245.
+Please call us at 709-864-2274 if you wish to self-refer and do not have access to a fax machine.
+We cannot accept referrals by email.
 Please do not email the referral form to the clinic.

 What happens after a referral for a medication therapy assessment is sent to the clinic?